 The Australian Federal Government is considering releasing the source code of its track and trace app.
 Releasing the source code builds trust too as people can check there’s no added surveillance that doesn’t need to be there.
 And it also involves citizens in the process by asking them to help improve the app over time.

 Finally, governments need to make sure that the apps themselves come with robust protection.
 One of the weaknesses noted by Levy in his blog was related to encryption.
 He admitted there was a chance a bad actor could break in and access the proximity log data.

-The UK app that’s being tested in the Isle of Wight is a beta version.
+The UK app that is being tested on the Isle of Wight is a beta version.
 And as such the hope is that issues like this will be ironed out before a nationwide rollout.
 But governments have to get the balance right.
 Sure, they want to get the app to the public as soon as possible, but first they have to make sure that bad actors can’t access the app’s sensitive code and logic.

 There are many risks threatening the success of track and trace apps.
 That said, a combination of all of us being vigilant, governments being transparent, and robust app protection can stop these risks.